open-quantum-safe/openssh/README.md

 #### Key Exchange

-The following quantum-safe algorithms from liboqs are supported (assuming they have been enabled in liboqs):
+The following quantum-safe algorithms from liboqs are supported (assuming they have been enabled in liboqs).
+In general, algorithms that are enabled by default are marked with an asterisk, and should you wish to enable additional variants, consult [the "Code Generation" section of the documentation in the wiki](https://github.com/open-quantum-safe/openssh/wiki/Using-liboqs-supported-algorithms-in-the-fork#code-generation).

 <!--- OQS_TEMPLATE_FRAGMENT_LIST_ALL_KEXS_START -->
 - **BIKE**: `bike-l1-sha512`, `bike-l3-sha512`, `bike-l5-sha512`